eliashaeussler/cache-warmup/README.md

 Optional [configuration][19] used when instantiating a new Guzzle client.

+> [!IMPORTANT]
-> ⚠️ Client configuration is ignored when running cache warmup from the
+> Client configuration is ignored when running cache warmup from the
 > command-line.
 In addition, it is only respected if a new client is
 > instantiated *within* the crawler.
 If an existing client is passed to
 > the crawler, client configuration is ignored.